7 Questions to Ask Yourself Before Buying a Boat

 Think of owning a boat like owning a floating house.
 It has many systems—mechanical, electrical, water, possibly heat and air conditioning—each of which needs some sort of annual maintenance just to keep the system running correctly.
 Then, every 10 years or so, the system starts to become obsolete, and either major maintenance or a full replacement is warranted.
 I cannot emphasize enough that with our short boating season in the Northeast you are far better off spending your boating budget on preventative maintenance in February than trying to address a major repair in June!

-3. Am I buying for today’s needs, next year’s needs, or my needs 3-to-5 years from now?
+3. Am I buying a boat for today’s needs, next year’s needs, or my needs 3-to-5 years from now?

 That sweet little center console is so very tempting.
 It will go 40 knots and get you where you want to go quickly.
 It will be great for fishing and your little kids will love tubing behind it.
 So what if it has a porta-potty, no bow protection from seas, and minimal sun protection.
 Fast-forward to teenagers four years down the line, and it’s no surprise that getting soaked and peeing in a glorified bucket doesn’t match their expectations.